(Originally posted Dec 13, 2017; last updated on July 9, 2024)

 Canada offers another option for withholding actual ingredient concentrations when they fall within specified ranges.
 This option does not require submission or prior approval from Health Canada, provided that you are not also planning to use generic chemical names.

 A discussion of these ranges appears in a separate post, “Canada and prescribed concentration ranges”.
+These ranges are identical to those available in the US-OSHA HCS, discussed above.

 European Union/European Economic Area (ECHA)